kancharlaNarmadha/1B/README.md

-# EX 10A Java Collection FrameWork/Interfaces & Java ArrayList
+# EX 10B Java Linked List
 ## DATE:
 ## AIM:
-To create an Array List to store n numbers (add elements of type Integer) and then display the n numbers.
+To apply the getFirst() method in LinkedList java concepts.Create a linkedlist, read size of the list , read the elements for the linkedlist and display the first index of the element from the linkedlist.